KoichiKuriyama/LatentAugment/README.md

 # LatentAugment

 The optimal augmentation policy, which is the latent variable, cannot be directly observed.
-- LatentAugment estimates the probability of latent augmentation using EM algorithm.
+- LatentAugment estimates the probability of latent augmentation using the EM algorithm.
 - LatentAugment is simple and computationally efficient.
 It can estimate using the simple stochastic gradient descent algorithm without an adversarial network.
 - LatentAugment has higher test accuracy than previous augmentation methods on the CIFAR-10, CIFAR-100, SVHN, and ImageNet datasets.